 The Organization is considered to be a public charity and is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 The Organization is exempt from state tax under State of California Revenue and Taxation Code Section 23701(d).
 Only unrelated business income is subject to federal and state income tax.
-Since all the Organization's income is related to its exempt purpose, no provision for income taxes has been made in the accompanying financial statements.
+Some of the Organization's investment income is earned through private equity funds.
+A portion of the income passed through to the Organization from these funds is considered unrelated business income.
+The resulting income tax payable is immaterial and no provision for income taxes has been made in the accompanying financial statements.